 But let’s have a little recap first.
 What exactly is WordPress and just why is it so popular?

-Started in 2003 by Matt Mullenweg and Mike Little, WordPress is a open source content management system (CMS) which allows for websites to be built quickly, cheaply and then managed easily.
+Started in 2003 by Matt Mullenweg and Mike Little, WordPress is an open-source content management system (CMS) which allows for websites to be built quickly, cheaply and then managed easily.
 WordPress has been designed to be multimedia friendly and can be easily customised by the use of themes.

-Since his breakout performance in the 2008 Olympics where he won gold and broke records in the 100m, 200m and 4x100m, Usain Bolt has become a become a household name.
+Since his breakout performance in the 2008 Olympics where he won gold and broke records in the 100m, 200m and 4x100m, Usain Bolt has become a household name.
 And with his superstar status, came the need for a superstar website that would feature not only the athlete but also his foundation, a range of media and an online store.
 All of these are easily built in WordPress.
-Only the online store is a link to a third party site.
+Only the online store is a link to a third-party site.

 The only downside that we can see with this site is that it isn’t responsive.
-The layout doesn’t adapt to a mobile phone, hower the design does seem to be from 2012 and could easily be updated.
+The layout doesn’t adapt to a mobile phone however, the design does seem to be from 2012 and could easily be updated.

 The main website of the global automotive giant Renault has many layers and various types of content.
 The dense sites features news about the company, annual reports, social media posts and even links to its job vacancy section.